gagolews/stringi/devel/sphinx/rapi/operator_dollar.md

 Provides access to [`stri_sprintf`](https://stringi.gagolewski.com/rapi/stri_sprintf.html) in form of a binary operator in a way similar to Python\'s `%` overloaded for strings.

+Missing values and empty vectors are propagated as usual.

 ## Usage

 ```r